BitaoQiu/devo-ants/README.md

 # devo-ants
-Codes for _Towards a developmental biology of superorganisms: reconstructing the canalized trajectories of caste differentiation in ants_
+Key codes for _Towards a developmental biology of superorganisms: reconstructing the canalized trajectories of caste differentiation in ants_
+> Feel free to contact in case of unclear.

 **Outline:**